Question: Which would you rather have — more organic traffic or better rankings?

 i).
 Brand mentions: This means aspects of your brand such as your site, events, courses, etc. Other sites could be mentioning your site, without linking to it.
 Brand mentions are the future of link building.
 Through link reclamation, you can request actual links be added to mentions that already exist.

 If you’ve got a great product, I can almost guarantee that you can reclaim 10 or more unclaimed links today.
+You don’t need link building software for this.
 You can use the Rank Tank’s brand unlinked mentions finder tool to find these product mentions across the web.

 iii).
 Personnel mentions: What about your team, your name, your nickname or your professional title?

-All of these provide another opportunity to reclaim unlinked personal mentions and boost your search rankings.
+All of these provide another opportunity to reclaim unlinked personal mentions and boost your search rankings based on your company or you being the search term.
+You want people to view your site with the authority to use you as the social bookmark.

 If you want to dominate social media and claim brand mentions easily by building relationships with social media power users, site owners and bloggers, this guide — “Your Link Reclamation Sucks Like Irene’s Dyson” — will help you.